 Type of School Who is the admission authority?
 Who is the decision maker for placement outside of normal year group?
 Community Schools Local Authority Head Teachers/Governing Bodies will make a recommendation to the DCC Voluntary controlled schools Local Authority Admissions Team as the Admissions Authority.
 The Admissions Authority may accept the recommendation or wish to refer to the In Year Fair Access Panel.
 Academies Academy Trust As 'Own Admissions Authority' the Foundation Schools Governing body Governing Body will decide outcome.
-(Although schools may choose to use Voluntary aided schools Governing body DCC services and administer through the In Year Fair Access Panel)
+Voluntary aided schools Governing body